nirvanasupermind/termite/README.md

 # termite
-Termite is a ternary stack-based CPU architecture wrapped by a lightweight operating system with no GUI.
+Termite is a balanced ternary stack-based CPU architecture wrapped by a lightweight operating system with no GUI.